AustinWise/austinwise.github.com/_posts/2015-08-16-csharp-vs-clr.markdown

 {% endhighlight %}

-In this little program, I have a class `MyBaseClass` that has the implemention of interface `IHasName`, but does not actually implement it.
+In this little program, I have a class `MyBaseClass` that has the implementation of interface `IHasName`, but does not actually implement it.
 Also not that the `Name` property is not marked as virtual.
 This program creates two subclass of `MyBaseClass` that implement `IHasName`: